EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Honey, wake up”

 “Hmm?”
-I felt my body shaking.
+I felt my body shake.

-“Gale get up”
+“Gale get up.”

 “What is it?”
 Five more minutes…